Ma Nishtana: Origins

 The questions originate in the Mishna, Pesachim 10:4, but are quoted differently in the Jerusalem and Babylonian Talmuds.
 The Jerusalem Talmud only records three questions; why foods are dipped twice as opposed to once, why matzah is eaten, and why the meat sacrifice eaten is exclusively roasted.
 (The last question is a reference to the paschal sacrifice which was fire-roasted).
 The Babylonian Talmud quotes four questions; why matzah is eaten, why maror is eaten, why meat that is eaten is exclusively roasted, and why food is dipped twice.
 The version in the Jerusalem Talmud is also the one most commonly found in manuscripts.
 As the paschal sacrifice was not eaten after the destruction of the temple, the question about the meat was dropped.
 The Rambam and Saadia Gaon both add a new question to the liturgy to replace it: "why do we recline on this night?"
 Ultimately, the question of reclining was maintained, in part to create a parallelism between the number of questions and the other occurrences of the number four in the hagaddah.

+Shmuel and Ze'ev Safrai point out that many early versions of the Haggadah from Genizah manuscripts reflect the versions of the Jerusalem Talmud and other sources from the Land of Israel, including Ma Nishtana.